code-423n4/2022-11-non-fungible-findings/data/KingNFT-G.md

 ```
 (1)
 0 => 1 :  cost 22100 gas
-1 => 0 :  refundable += 19900 gas, actual refund gas is based on whole TX, which is minOf(usdGasOfTx / 5, refundable)
+1 => 0 :  refundable += 19900 gas, actual refund gas is based on whole TX, which is minOf(usedGasOfTx / 5, refundable)
 0 => 1 => 0: net cost could be up to about 14000 gas

 (2)